ghc-proposals/ghc-proposals/proposals/0000-integer-openssl.rst

 ``Integer`` data type available in GHC.

-After looking for a BSD-licensed library, ``openssl`` came to mind, which implements arbitrary size integer arithmetic in it's `BIGNUM
+After looking for a BSD-licensed library, ``openssl`` came to mind, which implements arbitrary size integer arithmetic in its `BIGNUM
 <https://github.com/openssl/openssl/tree/master/crypto/bn>`_ library incorporated
 into ``libcrypto``.
-It seems to ticks all boxes:
+It seems to tick all the boxes:

 * BSD-licensed: The OpenSSL license is a `BSD-style license
   <https://tldrlegal.com/license/openssl-license-(openssl)>`_.